Alt Ardoch House, Lamlash

 Alt Ardoch House is a self-catering holiday let for a maximum of 5 guests (plus a baby sleeping in a cot).
-We offer a discount of £100 per week for smaller parties of 4 or less.
+We offer a discount of £100 per week for smaller parties of 4 or less outside of peak periods.
 With this option, there would be 2 double bedrooms available and the single bedroom would be closed off.

 Kindly note that this property may only be occupied by the guests listed on the booking form.